basho/basho_docs/source/languages/en/riak/ops/upgrading/production-checklist.md

 * Are your sure that your NTP clients' configuration is monotonic (i.e. that your clocks will not roll back)?
 * Is DNS correctly configured for all systems' production deployments?
 * Are connections correctly routed between all Riak nodes?
-* Are connections correctly set up for your load balancer?
+* Are connections correctly set up in your load balancer?
 * Are your [[firewalls|Security and Firewalls]] correctly configured?
 * Check that network latency and throughput as expected for all of the following (we suggest using [iperf](http://www.ntp.org/) to verify):
   - between nodes in the cluster